duducosmos/PIWavelet/README.txt

 Python Interface for Wavelet  Analises

 DISCLAIMER
-    This module is an Python interface for the the matlab package for wavelet, cross-wavelet and coherence-wavelet analises profided by
+    This module is a Python interface for the the matlab package for wavelet, cross-wavelet and coherence-wavelet analises profided by
     Aslak Grinsted, John C. Moore and Svetlana Jevrejeva.